Content Regulation / Censorship

 Moreover, the Court found that the NTRA has the authority to regulate the means of communication, “without prejudice to the supreme interests of the state and its national security.” [p.
 14] The Court found that the Telecommunication Regulations Law does not explicitly outline the legal basis upon which to block websites.
 However, within the field of administrative control lies the ability to “protect public security, public health and the public tranquility of citizens.” [p.
 14] “This does not violate the right of the government and its agencies to block certain websites on the Internet which interfere with national security and the supreme interests of the state.” [p.
 14]

-In conclusion, the Court noted “that this judiciary is not only a confrontation of the circumstances but a deterrent, a warning to those sites and anyone who wishes to tamper with the religious and spiritual beliefs of the Egyptian people.” [p.
+In conclusion, the Court noted that “its role is not only a confrontation of the circumstances of the case but a deterrent, a warning to those sites and anyone who wishes to tamper with the religious and spiritual beliefs of the Egyptian people.” [p.
 15] The Court called upon “the State and its House of Representatives to enact legislation prohibiting and criminalizing all broadcasts, whatever their means, which would undermine the religious beliefs and constants of the Egyptian people in order to preserve the social peace and unity of the national fabric.” [p.
 16]

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.